paulmillr/scure-btc-signer/README.md

 as txid - so hash is not consistent.

 Use `getInput` and `inputsLength` to read information about inputs: they return a copy.
-This is neccessary to avoid accidential modification of internal structures without calling methods (addInput/updateInput) that will verify correctness.
+This is necessary to avoid accidental modification of internal structures without calling methods (addInput/updateInput) that will verify correctness.

 ```ts
 type TransactionInput = {